-FDA clearance in February 2007 has acted as a positive catalyst for reimbursement not only in the US, but also in Europe, Oceania, South Africa and Latin America.
+FDA clearance in February 2007 has acted as a positive catalyst for reimbursement by many medical schemes as part of oncology benefits.

 The high incidence of breast cancer, which kills about 400 000 women worldwide each year, is of special concern in South Africa where more than 4000 women are diagnosed with breast cancer every year.
 Breast cancer is currently curable in about 70% of patients, but only if it is diagnosed at an early stage and treated adequately.

 The clinical usefullness of MammaPrint has been validated in more than three independent studies and is a much more accurate prognostic tool than traditional indicators such as NIH, St. Gallen and Adjuvant!
 Online, which show considerable discordance.
 Currently approximately 85% of breast cancer patients, identified with traditional prognostic algorithms as being high risk, receive chemotherapy.
-MammaPrint identifies only about 60% as high risk.
-Of the 15% patients with a good prognosis (and not needing chemotherapy) according to traditional prognostic algorithms, metastases developed in 24% of patients.
-In comparison, metastases only developed in 13% of the 40% good prognosis patients identified with MammaPrint with 96% overall survival rate (Van de Vijver et al. 2002).
+MammaPrint identifies nearly 50% of clinically high-risk patients as low-risk with a good prognosis (and not needing chemotherapy).
+(Van de Vijver et al. 2002).
 Prognostication with Mammaprint would therefore, by more accurately defining those who need adjuvant chemotherapy, save approximately 30% of patients with early breast cancer unnecessary chemotherapy.
-With the use of the Gknowmix Prescreen MammaPrint Algorithm (MPA) more than 60% of patients who previously were considered for chemotherapy can now safely avoid this treatment.
+With the use of the MammaPrint Prescreen Algorithm (MPA) approximately 50% of patients who previously were considered for chemotherapy can now safely avoid this treatment.
 This was proven with 5-year prospective data in the RASTER trial.

 Age when first detected, type of cancer (ER-positive tumors are the most common), nodal status, hormonal treatment with tamoxifen alone or in combination with polychemotherapy and whether or not the ovaries are removed, are all factors which may play a significant role in cancer recurrence and survival.
 A MammaPrint validation study performed by the TransBIG group showed that each classical feature such as estrogen receptor (ER) status and tumor size loose their significance when compared with the gene profile.
 There is 30% discordance in ER reading between laboratories worldwide, hence resulting in contradicting outcomes with similar protocols and wrong conclusions.
 Analytical laboratory test validation for MammaPrint demonstrated greater than 99.9% agreement.